angeliqueb71/ColorMeStraight/README.md

 ::after content is also "after" in source-order, so it will position on top of ::before if stacked on top of each other naturally.

 https://css-tricks.com/almanac/selectors/a/after-and-before/

+Heroku - Rails - images not loading on heroku

+You need to do two things to resolve it.
+First, change these two lines from false to true in production.rb file.

+      config.assets.compile = true
+      config.assets.digest = true
+Second, if you've syntax like this for your images

+    background: url("imgo.jpg")
+Change it to

+     background: image-url("image.jpg")